PokemonGoF/PokemonGo-Bot/README.md

 - OS X:  `brew update && brew install --devel protobuf`
 - Windows: Download protobuf 3.0: [here](https://github.com/google/protobuf/releases/download/v3.0.0-beta-4/protoc-3.0.0-beta-4-win32.zip) and unzip `bin/protoc.exe` into a folder in your PATH.
-- Linux: `apt-get install python-protobuf`
+- Linux: `sudo apt-get install python-protobuf`

 ### Note on branch
 Please keep in mind that master is not always up-to-date whereas 'dev' is.
 In the installation note below change `master` to `dev` if you want to get and use the latest version.